Earlobe Repair in San Fransisco

-If you no longer want to wear plugs in your earlobes or have large piercings that you want closed, you may be a candidate for earlobe repair.
+If you no longer want to wear gauges in your earlobes or have large or hanging earlobes that you want reduced, you may be a candidate for an earlobe repair.

 Do you think your earlobes are too large?

 As we age, our ears actually grow and elongate.
 Enlarged earlobes can be a telling sign of aging.
 This is different from someone that just has large ears their whole life.
-Elongating earlobes can become noticeable after age 50 and may continue to become more obvious over time.
+Elongating earlobes can become noticeable after age 50 and may continue to become more obvious over time, particularly in men.
 If this is something that bothers you, earlobe reduction is an option for you.

 Am I a good candidate for earlobe repair?

-Unlike ear pinning, which is a common procedure performed on children to correct protruding ears, Dr. Fisher performs earlobe repair to fix earlobes that have been torn by earrings or trauma, or have been stretched by the prolonged wearing of large gauges, circular plugs placed into the earlobe.
+Unlike ear pinning, otoplasty, which is a common procedure performed on children to correct protruding ears, Dr. Fisher performs earlobe repair to fix earlobes that stretched by the prolonged wearing of ear gauges and circular plugs placed into the earlobe.

 While the bones stop growing after puberty and muscle and fat cells stop dividing, our cartilage keeps on growing until the day we die.
 That’s why older people have bigger ears and noses.
 Plus, the earlobes have to deal with gravity pulling thinning skin downward.

-For men, this may not be an issue they care to correct, but for women elongated earlobes are bothersome.
-Earlobe reduction with Dr. Fisher downsizes those earlobes back to the size of a person’s younger years.
-Elongated earlobes can be damaging to how a person sees him or herself, so downsizing can be a really positive procedure.
+Earlobe reduction with Dr. Fisher downsizes elongated earlobes to a more youthful or more aesthetic shape.
+Elongated earlobes can be damaging to how a person sees him or herself, and downsizing for those patient is a really positive procedure for self-image.

-These are outpatient procedures performed in our on-site surgical center with the patient under only local anesthesia.
+These are performed in the office under local anesthesia.
 Reshaping or resizing your earlobes is called lobuloplasty, a type of otoplasty.
-Earlobe repair of a torn or stretched earlobe falls under otoplasty, not that the designations make a big difference.

 What is the recovery time for earlobe repair or reduction surgery?

 Dr. Fisher usually only has bandages on the lower ear after these procedures.
-Over-the-counter ibuprofen (Advil or Motrin) is usually all that’s needed for discomfort, and it helps with swelling.
-Cold compresses are effective for helping to minimize swelling, as well.
-Apply the compress in a 30 on and 30 off rotation.
-This is only necessary for the first day after your surgery.
-After the bandage comes off, you’ll need to apply Polysporin/Bacitracin ointment to the incision.
-If your stitches are not dissolvable, they will be removed usually within one week.
-Your recovery is mostly complete by that time.
+Over-the-counter acetaminophen (tylenol) is usually all that’s needed for discomfort.
+After the bandage comes off, you’ll need to apply over-the-counter Bacitracin ointment to the incisions.
+Your recovery is mostly complete after 10 days.